Captain America And Iron Man Embrace In Surprising New ‘Avengers: Endgame’ Trailer

 — Screen Rant (@screenrant) April 2, 2019

-In a shocking new scene, Tony Stark (Robert Downey Jr.) is seen hugging Pepper Potts (Gwyneth Paltrow), in what appears to be the moment they are first reunited on Earth based on Tony’s physical condition.
+In a shocking new scene, Tony Stark (Robert Downey Jr.) is seen hugging Pepper Potts (Gwyneth Paltrow), in what appears to be the moment they are first reunited on Earth, based on Tony’s physical condition.

 There are short pans over Clint Barton (Jeremy Renner) and Natasha again before Thor (Chris Hemsworth) is seen meeting Captain Marvel (Brie Larson) for the first time, which played out in the last full-length trailer.

 There is a quick, but very important shot, of almost all the remaining heroes from Avengers: Infinity War standing together at the compound, with the only characters missing being Bruce, Thor, and Carol Danvers.
-This scene also marks the first, and only, time Scott Lang (Paul Rudd) makes an appearance in the special look trailer.
+This scene also marks the first and only time Scott Lang (Paul Rudd) makes an appearance in the special look trailer.

 Finally, we have the answer about @Avengers ENDGAME and its title:https://t.co/5JFiVbYAei